 Who Can Grow Microgreens?

 Anyone can grow microgreens as they are super-easy to grow both outdoors and indoors.
 This means that they can be a solution to your family’s food security concerns.
 Can’t afford a lot of fresh vegetables because you are having financial worries?
 Growing your own microgreens can save money and provide intense levels of dense nutrients at every meal.
-Which means, of course, that you can supplement your home grocery and food supply with stronger levels of nutrition for a lower cost if you buy the seeds in bulk or in larger quantities.
+This means, of course, that you can supplement your home grocery and food supply with stronger levels of nutrition for a lower cost if you buy the seeds in bulk or in larger quantities.
 Best yet, it is easy for you to grow and harvest right on your very own windowsill.

 Microgreens Are Nutritionally Dense for Food Security